 If you come across any line breaks or damage, immediately stop excavation work, call 911 or emergency services, and close the site.
 For more information, refer to Info-Excavation’s safety checklist.

 Take care of your business, your workers, and your bottom line

-Using a good underground utility checklist and other standardized documents for all excavation work can help protect you from many safety risks.
+Using a good underground utility checklist and other standardized documents for all excavation work can help protect you and your workers from many safety risks.
 As an added safety net, consider investing in construction insurance to address builder’s risk and wrap up liability.
-For more information, browse our construction insurance page today!
+For more information, visit our construction insurance page today!